 7. Control Risk and Emotion

-Core risk principles include:
+Core risk practices include:

 - Using predefined exit levels;